pangqj/Pang_Qi_Jun/README.md

 <!-- Add your details -->
 ##### DIAGEO SINGAPORE
 CONTINUOUS IMPROVEMENT SPECIALIST<br>
-June-2019 to Present: 1 year 10 Months
+2019 to 2020: 1 year

-ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant
+ROLE:
-UNIT: BCG GAMMA
+UNIT: International Supply Centre, Singapore

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.